kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

 ---

 ### `media_items`
-Core identification entries for movies, episodes, music videos, or external items.
-Rich metadata is fetched from Kodi JSON-RPC when needed for display.
+Core metadata entries for movies, episodes, music videos, or external items.
+For Kodi library items (`source='lib'`), only core identification fields are populated; rich metadata is fetched from JSON-RPC when needed.
+For external items (`source='ext'`), all fields may be populated.

 | Column       | Type    | Notes |
 |--------------|---------|-------|